-Glioblastoma multiforme (GBM) is the most common and malignant tumor in central nervous system (CNS) and the prognosis remains highly poor[1-3].
-The patients diagnosed with GBM only had a median survival of 15 months despite the development of innovative diagnostic strategies and new therapies[4].
-The standard treatment included maximal surgical dissection, followed by radiotherapy and chemotherapy.
-However, GBM always developed resistance to treatment because of the tumor heterogeneity[5-7].
-Moreover, complete surgical resection was very difficult to achieve due to the tumor position and their highly invasive nature[8].
-The residual tumor cells lead to malignant progression and recurrence[9].
+Glioblastoma multiforme (GBM) is the most common and malignant tumor presenting in the central nervous system (CNS), and prognosis for recovery remains very poor[1–3].
+Despite the development of innovative diagnostics and new therapies, patients diagnosed with GBM have a median survival of only 15 months [4].
+Standard GBM treatment includes maximal surgical dissection, followed by radiotherapy and chemotherapy.
+However, GBM often develops treatment resistance due to tumor heterogeneity[5–7].
+Moreover, complete surgical resection is difficult to achieve due to tumor location and its highly invasive nature[8].
+Residual tumor cells can lead to malignant progression and recurrence[9].

 Classification of glioblastoma

-According to the new World Health Organization (WHO) classification in 2016 [10], glioblastoma was divided into two subgroups: primary GBM and secondary GBM.
-Primary GBM accounted for nearly 90% and developed rapidly de novo, without isocitrate dehydrogenase 1 (IDH 1) gene mutation[11].
-The remaining 10% of cases were secondary GBM, which progressed from low-grade diffuse astrocytoma or anaplastic astrocytoma and carried IDH 1 mutation[12].
-The patients were usually younger and had a better prognosis[13, 14].
+According to the World Health Organization (WHO) classification in 2016 [10], glioblastoma is divided into two subgroups: primary and secondary GBM.
+Primary GBM accounts for nearly 90% of total GBM cases and develops rapidly, and is not associated with a mutation in the isocitrate dehydrogenase 1 (IDH 1) gene [11].
+The remaining 10% of cases comprise secondary GBM, which progresses from a low-grade diffuse astrocytoma or anaplastic astrocytoma and carries an IDH 1 mutation[12].
+Patients afflicted with secondary GBM are usually younger and have a better prognosis[13, 14].

-The development of high-through sequencing technologies in last decades promoted analysis of GBM expression profile[15-17].
-Based on the genetic alterations uncovered by The Cancer Genome Atlas (TCGA), GBM could be classified into four subgroups: classical, mesenchymal, neural and proneural[18, 19].
-Classical glioblastoma, with remarkable response to radiotherapy and chemotherapy[20], showed the amplification of EGFR (epidermal growth factor receptor) and loss of PTEN (phosphatase and tensin homolog) and CDKN2A (cyclin-dependent kinase Inhibitor 2A) gene loci[21].
-The mesenchymal subtype is characterized by frequent activation of the NF1 (Neurofibromatosis type 1), TP53 and PTEN genes and associated with worse outcome[22, 23].
-In proneural tumors, the PDGFRA (platelet-derived growth factor receptor-α) gene was overexpressed and nutation in IDH 1 genes were signature genetic alterations[24].
-Recently the neural subtype was not detected by other researchers and could be due to contamination with normal cells[25].
+Analysis of the GBM expression profile has been achieved using high-throughput sequencing technologies that have been developed in the last decades [15–17].
+Based on genetic differences identified in the The Cancer Genome Atlas (TCGA), GBM can be classified into four subgroups: classical, mesenchymal, proneural and neural [18, 19].
+Classical glioblastoma is characterized by increased expression of the epidermal growth factor receptor (EGFR) and loss of phosphatase and tensin homolog (PTEN) and cyclin-dependent kinase Inhibitor 2A (CDKN2A)[21], and it is highly responsive to radiotherapy and chemotherapy[20].
+The mesenchymal subtype is characterized by mutations in Neurofibromatosis type 1 (NF1), tumor protein 53 (TP53), and PTEN, and is associated with worse outcomes[22, 23].
+Signature genetic alterations in proneural glioblastoma tumors include overexpression of platelet-derived growth factor receptor-α (PDGFRA) and mutations in IDH 1 [24].
+The neural subtype has not been fully characterized, possibly due to contamination with normal cells[25].

-The diverse tumor-parenchymal cells in glioblastoma environs
+The diverse tumor-parenchymal cells in glioblastoma environment

-In addition to advance the understanding of genetic molecular alterations in glioblastoma, increased attention was paid to the interaction between tumor cells and normal brain cells as well as immigrating cells[26, 27].
-Glioblastoma recruited many different cell types into its tumor environment to promote progression and growth, which might also modify glioblastoma responses to treatment[28-30].
+Increased attention has focused on the interactions between GBM tumor cells and their surrounding cells, including normal brain cells and immigrating cells[26, 27].
+GBM recruits several cell types into its tumor environment to promote progression and growth, which may also modify tumor responses to treatment[28–30].

-Tumor associated myeloid cells (TAMs) including microglia and peripheral blood-derived macrophages accumulated during tumor progression[31, 32].
-In the health brain, microglia were the main innate immune cells which regulate the brain development and behavioral function[33].
-The bone marrow-derived macrophages infiltrated into tumor area due to the disruption of blood brain barrier (BBB).
-The number of TAMs in glioblastoma was high and could constitute up to 30% of the tumor mass[34].
-Several factors released by tumor cells, like colony stimulating factor 1 (CSF 1) and monocyte chemoattractant protein-1 (MCP-1), attracted accumulation of TAMs and could convert TAMs into a pro-tumorigenic phenotype[35-37].
-Activated TAMs promoted activity metalloprotease (MMP) and suppressed the expression of tissue inhibitor of metalloproteinase (TIMP)-2, which degraded the extracellular matrix to promote tumor invasion[38].
-TAMs could affect the properties of glioma stem cells (GSCs).
-GSCs were a small population cells with properties of self-renewal and multi-lineage differentiation.
-Tumor growth factor β (TGF-β), released from TAMs, increased the GSCs invasiveness[38].
+Tumor-associated myeloid cells (TAMs), including microglia and peripheral blood-derived macrophages, accumulate during tumor progression[31, 32].
+In a healthy brain, microglia are the primary innate immune cells and regulate brain development and behavioral functions[33].
+Bone-marrow-derived macrophages can infiltrate the tumor area due to disruptions in the blood-brain-barrier (BBB).
+TAMs in glioblastoma are high and can constitute up to 30% of tumor mass[34].
+Several factors released by tumor cells, such as colony-stimulating factor 1 (CSF 1) and monocyte chemoattractant protein-1 (MCP-1), attract TAMs, leading to their accumulation, and can convert them into a pro-tumorigenic phenotype[35–37].
+Activated TAMs promote metalloprotease (MMP) activity and suppress tissue inhibition of metalloproteinase (TIMP)-2 expression, leading to extracellular matrix degradation and allowing tumor invasion[38].
+TAMs can also affect glioma stem cells (GSCs), a small cell population with self-renewal and multi-lineage differentiation properties.
+Tumor growth factor β (TGF-β), released from TAMs, increases GSCs invasiveness[38].